liketurbo/python/readme.md

 | `**`     | Exponent                          | `2 ** 3 => 8`    |
 | `/`      | Division                          | `22 / 8 => 2.75` |
 | `//`     | Integer division/floored quotient | `22 // 8 => 2`   |

+## Variable rules

+- It can be only one word
+- It can use only letters, numbers, and the underscore (\_) character
+- It can’t begin with a number